-In 2015, a total of 14 commercial laboratory businesses were united under the “EAG Laboratories” brand.
+In 2015, a total of 14 commercial laboratories were united under the “EAG Laboratories” brand.

 The Present Chapter

-The Materials Analysis and Reliability Laboratory of Signify (Eindhoven, The Netherlands)
+The Materials Analysis and Reliability Laboratory of Signify (Eindhoven, The Netherlands, 2018)

 Since EAG’s beginnings over 40 years ago, the scientific community has amassed an enormous body of knowledge and analytical know-how.
 Today, we can see, measure, characterize and evaluate advanced materials and components with a precision and at a scale once unimaginable—and with each day, the pace of innovation accelerates.
 The materials scientists and microelectronics engineers of EAG take pride in being a part of this revolution, and look to the future with eager anticipation for inventions to come.